Key Dates and Deadlines

 When do I need to register for the TMUA by?

-Online registration for the TMUA begins on 1st August 2024 and closes on the 16th September 2024.
-Booking via phone only is then available until 1st October 2024.
-We strongly recommend candidates book their test by the 16th September in order to stand the best chance of a slot in their preferred test centre.
+Online registration for the TMUA begins on 31st July 2025 and closes on 29th September 2025.
+We strongly recommend candidates book their test as soon as possible in order to stand the best chance of a slot in their preferred test centre.

 UK candidates in financial need can apply for bursary funding to meet the costs of the test.
 Do this before booking so that you can use your bursary voucher code to pay for your test.
 It can take up to five working days for evidence to be reviewed.
 For further details, see here.